Angel is currently studying for her A-levels (English, Sociology and Psychology) in the hopes of going to university next year.

 Kurdek and Schmitt's Research on Romantic Relationships

-Kurdek and Schmitt investigated the this theory in an experiment with 185 heterosexual and homosexual couples.
+Kurdek and Schmitt investigated this theory in an experiment with 185 heterosexual and homosexual couples.
 Each participant completed a questionnaire.
 They discovered that greater satisfaction was associated with the perception of the benefits of their current relationship and the comparison level for alternatives.
-Meaning that when an individual perceived their current partner to be better than alternatives they were more satisfied with their relationship.
-This provides support for the Social Exchange theory across a variety of different relationships (married, cohabitating, heterosexual and homosexual).
+This means that when an individual perceived their current partner to be better than alternatives they were more satisfied with their relationship.
+This provides support for the social exchange theory across a variety of different relationships (married, cohabitating, heterosexual and homosexual).

 Support for the Social Exchange Theory

 Supporting research for the comparison level of alternatives was discovered by Sprecher in a longitudinal study of 101 couples.
 She found that the exchange variable most associated with commitment within a relationship was the comparison level of alternatives (CLA).
-In relationships where CLA was high, commitment and satisfaction was low.
-For couples with a low CLA, they had a higher level of commitment and satisfaction.
+In relationships where CLA was high, commitment and satisfaction were low.
+Couples with a low CLA had a higher level of commitment and satisfaction.
 These findings support the CLA as a factor influencing relationship success.